AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 **Vulneravility**: Weakness that can be exploited by a threat.

-**Attack vectors**: The pathways attackers use to penetrate security defenses
+**Attack vectors**: Pathways attackers use to penetrate security defenses

 **Security benefits**:
 - It protects from internal and external threads